 The District will administer the Programs below.
-The District will commence these Programs within the first year of passage of the Safe, Clean Water Tax.
+The District will commence these Programs after receipt of SCW Program funds.
 Not less than 20% annually of District Program funds shall be allocated for these Programs over a revolving five (5) year period.
 These Programs will be implemented throughout the region with special attention toward the needs of disadvantaged communities.
-The District will partner with stakeholders to collaboratively implement these Programs.
+The District will partner with Stakeholders to collaboratively implement these Programs.

-The District will create Stormwater and/or Urban Runoff education Programs that proactively involve stakeholders and community groups to carry out activities that may include, but are not limited to:
+The District will create Stormwater and/or Urban Runoff education Programs that proactively involve Stakeholders and community groups to carry out activities that may include, but are not limited to:

 - a.
 Public education Programs. - b.
-Local workforce job training, which will provide certification classes and vocational training at the community level for the design, construction, inspection, and O&M of Stormwater and/or Urban Runoff management and Multi-Benefit Projects. - c.
-Schools education and curriculum Program, such as classroom curriculum, guest speakers, etc.

-C. District Projects and Regional Water Quality Planning & Coordination
+Local workforce job training, which will provide certification classes and vocational training at the community level for the design, construction, inspection, and O&M of Stormwater and/or Urban Runoff and Multi-Benefit Projects. - c.
+Schools education and curriculum Program, such as classroom curriculum, guest speakers, etc. - C. District Projects and Regional Water Quality Planning & Coordination

-The District will carry out the following activities:
+The District may carry out the following activities:

 - a.
 Regional water quality planning and coordination to carry out activities which may include but are not limited to providing regional leadership and coordination for scientific studies, research, and water quality modeling. - b.
 Implementation of Multi-Benefit Projects.
-The District will engage stakeholders in the planning process for District Projects.
+The District will engage Stakeholders in the planning process for District Projects.